Validator

 you can use a helper method to automatically convert

-associative arrays to objects.
+associative arrays to objects - see example.
 However, we cannot distinguish an indexed array from an associative array

 when the array is empty, so you might need to manually apply a cast to object.